Almost Orthogonal Arrays: Search Three Ways: Almost-Orthogonal Arrays

 and, for $p\in[1,\infty)$, the \emph{$p$-unbalance of strength $t$ of $A$} is

 When $p$ and/or $t$ are clear from context, we will omit them from the notation. \end{dfn}

 \begin{remark} The notion of unbalance is not inherently new.
-In \cite{lu2006class} and \cite{UDpaper2}, their balance, $B(t)$, is equal to our $2$-unbalance up to a factor, $\binom{k}{t}^{-1}\Unb_{2,t}$.
+In \cite{lu2006class} and \cite{UDpaper2}, their balance, $B(t)$, is equal to our $2$-unbalance up to a factor of $\binom{k}{t}$.
 In our opinion, `unbalance' is a better term, as $\Unb_{p,t}$ measures how non-orthogonal is an array.
-See discussion in Subsection~\ref{subsec:comparative} below for more comparatives. \end{remark}

-Using the notions of unbalance and tolerance, we can rewrite the characterization of Proposition~\ref{prop:OAchar1} as follows.
+Further, there are many notions on the literature that turn out to be equivalent to our unbalance and tolerance.
+We discuss them in detail in Appendix~\ref{sec:comparative}. \end{remark}